+The Imagine Peace Tower is a work of art conceived as a beacon to world peace by the legendary artist, musician, and peace advocate, Yoko Ono.
 The work is designed in the form of a wishing well from which a powerful tower of light beams.
 The words IMAGINE PEACE are inscribed on the well in 24 different languages.

 The light tower is composed of a number of individual lights that join together to form a single beam.
 Six of the lights travel through corridors across a platform that surrounds the well and are reflected upwards to the sky with mirrors.
 An additional nine lights shine straight up to the sky, strengthening the tower of light.
-The strength, intensity and brilliance of the light tower continually change as particles in the air fluctuate with the changing weather and atmospheric conditions unique to Iceland.
+The strength, intensity, and brilliance of the light tower continually change as particles in the air fluctuate with the changing weather and atmospheric conditions unique to Iceland.

 The inauguration of the IMAGINE PEACE TOWER took place during a private ceremony on 9 October 2007 on Viðey Island, Reykjavík, Iceland.
 The artwork was dedicated to the memory of John Lennon on what would have been his 67th birthday.
-Since then it lights up the evening sky annually from 9th October to 8th December.
-It is also lit during the winter solstice for one week, on New Year's Eve and on Spring Equinox for one week.
+Since then it lights up the evening sky annually from 9th October to 8th of December.
+It is also lit during the winter solstice for one week, on New Year's Eve, and on Spring Equinox for one week.

 Iceland has been ranked as the most peaceful country in the world seven years in a row, according to the annual Global Peace Index compiled by the Institute for Economics and Peace.